UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team10-har-pose-estimation.md

 The final MLP layer is a simple linear classifier that outputs predictions values for each of the possible classes.

-## Improvement: Blending token sequences with convolutional layers
+## Improvement: Blending token sequences with a Convolutional AcT

 Like most Transformer models, AcT splits the frames into tokens where one token maps to the keypoints in one frame in the video.
 Transformers learn global features well, but CNNs can help extract local features better.
 Here, by extracting the pose keypoints, we essentially have a preprocessing step in AcT that extracts the skeletal features of each frame.
-Our hypothesis is that we may be able to further extract local features before passing it through the Transformer architecture.
+Our hypothesis is that we may be able to further extract local features before passing it through the Transformer architecture to improve accuracy, especially with a short training period.

 One problem is that the keypoints that are extracted are not nearly as dense as the original images.
 Each frame consists of just (# keypoints x 4 channels).
 For the largest dataset in terms of keypoints (OpenPose 23 Keypoints), that means each frame is only of size (4 x 23) = 92.
 As a result, performing convolutions may not be able to extract much benefit.
-However, we believe that there may be some value if we use the convolutions to learn some local features across consecutive frames.
+CNNs operate on the concept of extracting local features, primarily in the spatial domain.
+However, by applying these convolutions across frames, we may be able to extract both spatial and temporal local features from the image sequences.

 We added a single convolutional layer at the start of the AcT model.
 This convolutional layer uses ReLU activation and consists of 10 filters with parameters (K = 2, S = 1) with bias.
 The kernel size of 2 essentially learns features across two consecutive frames in the input sequence.